Get a Free Case Review - (803) 471-4188

 If a loved one has no appetite and refuses to eat or drink what staff members bring, there may be a medical problem, allergy, or another issue that needs to be addressed.
 But there should never be a time that the staff just doesn’t bring meals and water or other beverages.

-2. Lack of Adequate Shelter
+Lack of Adequate Shelter

-3. Lack of Proper Hygiene
+Lack of Proper Hygiene

 This is one of the most common neglect issues.
 Residents deserve to have baths frequently if they can’t bathe or shower themselves.
 Bedridden patients need to be turned every few hours to prevent bedsores.
 If people suffer from incontinence and have to have adult diapers or bed chucks, they should be changed often and not have to lay there developing rashes and sores.

-4. Inadequate Medical Care
+Inadequate Medical Care

-5. Inadequate Supervision
+Inadequate Supervision

-Sometimes staff members don’t take the time to be sure that patients are safe from harm others in the facility may cause.
+Sometimes, staff members don’t take the time to be sure that patients are safe from harm others in the facility may cause.
 Patients who live in skilled care facilities, assisted living facilities, or dementia units deserve to be safe from abuse from other residents, staff members, and visitors.
 They also deserve to have security features to prevent those with dementia from being able to wander outside into danger.

-Types of Nursing Home Abuse in Columbia
+Types of Nursing Home Abuse in Columbia, SC

 Abuse could be classified in many different ways, from the type of abuse to the severity of harm.
-Nursing home abuse often is categorized in five ways.
+Nursing home abuse is often categorized in five ways.

-1. Financial Abuse
+Financial Abuse

 Nursing home residents are highly susceptible to financial abuse.
 Financial abuse is defined as the intentional manipulation or exploitation of a resident to gain control of their financial resources.